Frederick Frelinghuysen (general): Personal life

 After his first wife Gertrude's death in 1794, Frederick Sr. married Ann Yard (1764–1839).

 Frelinghuysen died in Millstone, New Jersey, on April 13, 1804, his 51st birthday, and was buried at the Weston Burying Ground on the border of Manville, New Jersey and Bound Brook, New Jersey.
 His tombstone reads as follows:

 Entombed beneath this stone lies the remains of Frederick Frelinghuysen, Esq.
 Major General of the military forces and representative in the General Assembly of this, his native state.
 Endowed by nature with superior talents, he was beloved by his country.
 From his youth he was entrusted with the most important concerns until his death.
 He never disappointed her hopes.
 In the bar he was eloquent and in the Senate he was wise, in the field he was brave.
 Candid, generous and just, he was ardent in his friendships, constant to his friends.
 The patron and protector of his honorable merit.
 He gave his hand to the young, his counsel to the middle aged, his support to him that was feeble in years.
 To perpetuate his memory, his children have raised this monument, a frail memorial of their veneration to his virtues and of their grief and their loss of so excellent a father.
 He died on the 13th of April 1804, aged 51 years.

 Descendants

-Among his other descendants are Frederick Theodore Frelinghuysen (1817–1885), U.S. Senator and Secretary of State; Joseph Sherman Frelinghuysen (1869–1948) US Senator from New Jersey; Peter Frelinghuysen, Jr. (1916–2011) New Jersey Congressman; and Rodney Frelinghuysen (born 1946) New Jersey Congressman.
+Among his other descendants are Frederick Theodore Frelinghuysen, U.S. Senator and Secretary of State; Joseph Sherman Frelinghuysen, US Senator from New Jersey; Peter Frelinghuysen, Jr., New Jersey Congressman; and Rodney Frelinghuysen, New Jersey Congressman.